utah-cs4470-sp23/class/hw11/README.md

 Here, `jno` stands for Jump-if-No-Overflow, so we only call `fail_assertion` if there's an overflow, similar to the zero denominator case for integer division and modulus.
+(Testing for overflow is a common example of something that's really easy in assembly, and quite difficult in C/C++.)

 Once you've multiplied all of the bounds (and the size of each element), call `jpl_alloc` to allocate memory for the array and store